 our products detected and successfully blocked a large number of ransomware attacks around the world.
 In these attacks, data is encrypted with the extension “.WCRY” added to the filenames.

 Our analysis indicates the attack, dubbed “WannaCry”, is initiated through an SMBv2 remote code execution in Microsoft Windows.
-This exploit (codenamed “EternalBlue”) has been made available on the internet through the Shadowbrokers dump on April 14th, 2017 and patched by Microsoft on March 14.
+This exploit (codenamed “EternalBlue”) has been made available on the internet through the Shadowbrokers dump on April 14th, 2017 and

 Unfortunately, it appears that many organizations have not yet installed the patch.